gvwilson/sensibleadventures/misc/bear-02.md

 The prince glanced over at the leek seller, who was eyeing them sidelong.
 His jaw set.
 "Was she, now?"

-"Your Highness, please, just---" Dolly started, but Prince Lormay had already spun on his heel and gone back to the leek seller's stall.
+"Your Highness, please, just---" Dolly started, but Prince Thokmay had already spun on his heel and gone back to the leek seller's stall.
 Noxy couldn't hear what he said, but she could see the anger and reluctant deference on the cook's face.